Domitnator/kentico-kontent-nuxt-module/README.md

  this.$deliveryClient.items()
     .type('page')
-    .getPromise()
+    .toPromise()
     .then(response => console.log('DeliveryClient Response', response));

 ```
 ## Note:
 By default Nuxt can only work with promises.
-Therefor you always use the "getPromise" method provided by the Kentico Cloud Delivery SDK!
+Therefor you always use the "toPromise" method provided by the Kentico Cloud Delivery SDK!
 RxJs operator's are not supported at the moment.

 ## Caching
 API calls can be "cached" (they will be stored in memory) client side via the "viaCache" method.